RosanaFSS/Cybersecurity-Journey-TryHackMe/Medium 🔗 - Crylo.md

 <p>

-- Launched Burp Suite.<br>
+- Launched Burp Suite<br>

-- Clicked Login.<br>
+- Clicked Login<br>

-- Enabled FoxyProxy in the right upper corner of the web browser.<br>
+- Enabled FoxyProxy in the right upper corner of the web browser<br>

-- Tried to log in with the credentials admin:admin.<br>
+- Tried to log in with the credentials admin:admin<br>

-- Right-clicked over the Burp Suite´s Request panel, defined the name request.txt, and clicked Save.</p>
+- Right-clicked over the Burp Suite´s Request panel, defined the name request.txt, and clicked Save</p>